 - TinyCoin defines an account-based system to record the unspent amount of each node, i.e. the amount of a node is paired with the node itself and is not spread in the blockchain, like in Bitcoin. - a transaction has a single input, the reference to the user's account, and a single output address, which refers the target account. - we assume that only the rightfull owner can create transactions spending his/her own funds.
-This hypothesis enables to omit the implementation of the digital signature of the transaction. - transactions do not include neither scripts nor fees
+This hypothesis enables to omit the implementation of the digital signature of the transaction. - \bullet transactions do not include neither scripts nor fees

 Network nodes may be miners or normal nodes.
-There are four different tyes of miners, characterized by different computational powers: CPU, GPU, FPGA or ASIC nodes.
+There are four different types of miners, characterized by different computational powers: CPU, GPU, FPGA or ASIC nodes.
 The distribution of the different types of miners and their computing power must be properly chosen.

 TinyCoin includes a centralized oracle that chooses one of the miners of the network as the one which has mined the new block to be added to the blockchain.
 The probability that a certain miner is chosen by the oracle at each step depends solely on its computational power.
 Since the miners do not execute the Proof of Work, they do not insert the nonce in the block and the blockchain is a simple chain of blocks, not tamper free.
-The Bitcoin header of each block is replaced by an identifier which uniquely identifies that block.
+The Bitcoin header of each block is replaced by an identifier which uniquely identifies that block and the unique identifier of the previous block.
+Each block has a constant reward (not decreasing over time as in Bitcoin) and a fixed amount of additional value is rewarded to the miner for each transaction it inserts in the block (to simulate transaction fees incentives).
+To simulate latency increase due to increasing block size, the block propagation time is increased by a constant amount for each transaction included in a block.
+Both the reward and latency increase per transaction are global parameters set by the simulation and their impact on the results should be evaluated.
 When a miner has been chosen by the oracle, it cannot modify the mined block any more.